-In order to compare the results obtained from such a large number of stations, the semi-annual/annual power log-ratio from Slough/Chilton was selected as the control sequence (since it is the longest continuous sequence).
+In order to compare the results obtained from such a large number of stations, the semi-annual/annual power logratio from Slough/Chilton was selected as the control sequence (since it is the longest continuous sequence).
 Similar data sequences calculated for each ionospheric station were then correlated with the control sequence for the epoch where both overlapped and the correlation coefficient for each and its significance were calculated.
-In order to account for the persistence within each time-series, the partial auto-correlation coefficients (PACFs) were calculated and these used to determine the appropriate technique to use when calculating the correlation coefficient and its significance (Chatfield, 2013).
+In order to account for the persistence within each time-series, the partial autocorrelation coefficients (PACFs) were calculated and were used to determine the appropriate technique to use when calculating the correlation coefficient and its significance (Chatfield, 2013).
 It was found that for the majority of stations (65 of 78) all lags beyond the first were smaller than the standard error, indicating that an AR(1) model was appropriate.
 To implement this, the data were first filtered by calculating;

-$$x'{t} = (x{t} - \bar{x}) - \hat{\alpha}(x{t-1} - \bar{x})$$ where x_t denotes a datapoint in the first time series at time t, \bar{x} is the mean of the first time series, \hat{a} is the value of the autocorrelation function of the first time series at lag 1 and x{t-1} is the same data lagged by one time interval.
-The same filter wasthen applied to the second time series to produce y_t' before the two time series are cross-correlated.
-For stations requiring additional lags to be accounted for, this process was iterated up to the maximum lag indicated
+$$x'{t} = (x{t} - \bar{x}) - \hat{\alpha}(x{t-1} - \bar{x}),$$ where x_t denotes a data point in the first time series at time t, \bar{x} is the mean of the first time series, $\hat{\alpha}$ is the value of the autocorrelation function of the first time series at lag 1 and x{t-1} is the same data lagged by one time interval.
+The same filter was then applied to the second time series to produce y_t' before the two time series were cross-correlated.
+For stations requiring additional lags to be accounted for, this process was iterated up to the maximum lag indicated by the PACF for each station.
+One station did not have enough data to enable calculation of the maximum number of lags required and so these data were removed from our analysis.

-- by the PACF for each station.
-One station did not have enough data to enable calculation of - 2 the maximum number of lags required and so these data were removed from our analysis. - 3 While there is no reason to expect all stations to show similar long-term variability, - 4 particularly since the datasets cover a variety of epochs, this method enables quick - 5 identification of consistent regional behaviour.
-Of the data sets contained within the WDC, 78 - 6 contained contiguous data sequences longer than sixteen years which were considered long - 7 enough to undergo this spectral analysis, resulting in at least five years' worth of spectral - 8 information.
-Varying this threshold influenced the number of stations included in the global - 9 analysis but did not affect the overall patterns that emerged.
+While there is no reason to expect all stations to show similar long-term variability, particularly since the data sets cover a variety of epochs, this method enables quick identification of consistent regional behaviour.
+Of the data sets contained within the WDC, 78 contained contiguous data sequences longer than 16 years, which were considered long enough to undergo this spectral analysis, resulting in at least 5 years' worth of spectral information.
+Varying this threshold influenced the number of stations included in the global analysis but did not affect the overall patterns that emerged.